MustafaLotfi/Optimized-Inverse-Dynamics-Controller/README.md

 ## how ot run
 1.Clone the repository.

-2.Change parameters of dynamical system in simulation_fcn.m and input_constraint.m files if you want.
+2.Change parameters of the dynamical system in simulation_fcn.m and input_constraint.m files if you want.

 3.Change parameters of main.m file if you want.